Teenlife

 National Scholastic Press Association Awards

 The NSPA presents Individual Awards honoring the best individual work in scholastic journalism each year.
 There are 11 categories, plus a 12th category for junior high/middle school, with a number of subcategories in each.
-NSPA also give scholastic journalism’s preeminent award, the Pacemaker Award, each year.
+NSPA also gives scholastic journalism’s preeminent award, the Pacemaker Award, each year.
 There is a category for each type of publication — Broadcast, Magazine, Online, Newspaper/Newsmagazine and Yearbook

 A teenage boy applies to a completion for high school students on his laptop

 This is just a small taste of the many different kinds of competitions for high school students out there.
 Be sure to take some time and think about what you're best at.
-There's sure to be a contest out there where you can put your skills on display!
+There's sure to be a contest out there where you can put your skills on display.

 Sign up for Free Tips and Guides direct to Your Inbox